SEXUAL HEALTH TESTS

 - This report is not intended for use in medico-legal applications.

-- These results are intended for screening and monitoring for hepatitis B and hepatitis C, and should be interpreted in conjunction with other laboratory and clinical information.
+- These results are intended for screening and monitoring for hepatitis C, and should be interpreted in conjunction with other laboratory and clinical information.

 - Correct specimen collection and handling is required for optimal assay performance.